-The preliminary condition presented in the previous subsection is sufficient to guarantee \longsound{} inlining, but overly restrictive.
-It imposes the framing property for (1)~inlined method bodies and (2)~call-free statements between method calls.
-While we indeed require framing for (1) to maintain the coupling invariant, we can relax the requirement for (2).
-To maintain the coupling invariant, statements from (2) must satisfy (in addition to safety monotonicity) a novel property called \emph{output monotonicity}, which states that adding resources to the initial state does not make the final state smaller.
+As explained above, a statement $s$ in an inlined program is typically verified in a larger state than in the orginal program.
+Safety monotonocity ensures that the additional resources do not cause verification of $s$ to fail.
+However, they could affect the behavior of $s$ such that $s$ removes \emph{more} resources when executed in a larger state and, thereby, causes verification of subsequent statements to fail. \figref{fig:monoOut} illustrates this problem.
+Method \code{callee}'s body is framing, and the \code{if} statement in method \code{client} is safety monotonic.
+Nevertheless, inlining is not \sound{} because executing the \code{if} statement in a state with half ownership of \code{x.f} leaves the state unchanged, whereas executing it in a state with full ownership of \code{x.f} results in a state with no ownership of \code{x.f}.
+This causes verification of the subsequent assignment to \code{v} in the inlined program to fail.

-\paragraph{Output monotonicity.} A statement $s$ is \emph{output monotonic} if executing $s$ in a state $\varphi'$ that is larger than $\varphi$ results in a final state that is larger than the state obtained by executing $s$ from $\varphi$ (assuming $s$ verifies in both states).\footnote{For non-deterministic programs, one must lift the ordering to sets of states.
+To avoid this problem, our \soundness{} condition requires statements to \peter{be \emph{output monotonic}, in addition to being safety monotonic.
+A statement that is both safety and output monotonic is called} \emph{monotonic}.\footnote{\peter{Informally, in terms of Hoare triples, $s$ is monotonic iff, for all $P$, $Q$, and $R$, if the verifier can prove $\{P\} \; s \; \{Q\}$ then it can also prove $\{P*R\} \; s \; \{Q*\mathit{true}\}$.}} A statement $s$ is \emph{output monotonic} if executing $s$ in a state $\varphi'$ that is larger than $\varphi$ results in a final state that is larger than the state obtained by executing $s$ from $\varphi$ (assuming $s$ verifies in both states).\footnote{For non-deterministic programs, one must lift the ordering to sets of states.